 and atones for his people and land.

-Thus Babylon the Great is likened to three archetypal cities: Babylon, on account of her idolatry, Tyre, on account of her pride, and Jerusalem, on account of her adultery.
+Thus Babylon the Great is likened to three archetypal cities: Babylon, on account of her idolatry, Tyre, on account of her pride, Jerusalem, on account of her adultery.
 She is the unnamed city or cities of Isaiah’s vision of a devastated earth.
 Although some commentators have identified her with the Roman Empire, or the Roman Church, neither of these has the characteristics of all three cities.
+She is the civilisation of the whole earth.

 among the nations,